Soledad Miranda

 Stars: Mikaela Wood; Yves Massard; Danielle Godet; Antonio Garisa

-Country - Language: Spain/France - Spanish
+Country - Language: Spain/France - Spanish/French

-La reina del Tabarín
+La reina del

 This musical romance was Soledad's first film with Jess Franco (and her first released film, in November 1960).
 The plot and setting are very similar to La bella Mimí.
+This was an important film for Franco as it was his entry into the professional film world.
+He described the film as "very good in the first half, which has a cheerful jovial tone, like a farce.
+But a farce with a certain freshness, which I liked a lot.
+The second, now was within the classic melodrama of the woman, whose employer is in love with her, and she does not love him because she has the memory of an aristocrat whom she loved one day."
 Soledad plays the part of a duchess (or queen, depending on the dub) who walks into the club and sits for a while.
 Blink and you'll miss her!
 Soledad got the cameo because she was a friend of star Mikaela Wood, who in turn knew Jess Franco.
-This was an important film for Franco as it was his entry into the professional film world.
+"The story is that through star Mikaela Jess Franco met Soledad Miranda, since then the two shared an apartment.
+The first and most missed muse of the director has a brief cameo in the film, although she is almost unrecognizable," according to El Franconomicon.
 Franco later said of Soledad, "She played a very very small part and she was very nice and completely ignorant, she didn't know one word about cinema or about anything in the world.
 And she was very pretty."
-Several years later, Soledad became Franco's star in numerous movies (Count Dracula, Eugénie de Sade, Nightmares Come at Night, Sex Charade, Vampyros Lesbos, She Killed in Ecstasy, and The Devil Came From Akasava).
-Oddly enough, the French version is in black and white and begins several scenes into the Spanish version, at the introduction of the leading man.
+Several years later, Soledad became Franco's star in numerous movies (Count Dracula, Eugénie de Sade, Nightmares Come at Night, Sex Charade, Vampyros Lesbos, She Killed in Ecstasy, and The Devil Came from Akasava).

 *Ursus (1960)...Fillide